btwitsayush/javascript/README.md

 # javascript
-learning javaScript from scratch though Chai aur Code
+learning javaScript from scratch from Chai aur Code